-As of March 31, 2009, the Company had approximately \$5.9 million of cash, and the Company is seeking to restructure its debt, in particular debt which becomes payable within 12 months.
-The Company's cash requirements will be dependent on that restructuring, as well as actions taken to improve cashflow.
-As a result, we may require additional cash resources due to changed business conditions or other future developments, including any investments or acquisitions we may decide to pursue.
+The Company's cash requirements in the future will be dependent on actions taken to improve cash flow, including operational restructuring.
+We may require additional cash resources due to changed business conditions or other future developments, including any investments or acquisitions we may decide to pursue.
 If these sources are insufficient to satisfy our cash requirements, we may seek to sell additional debt securities or additional equity securities or to obtain a credit facility.
 The sale of convertible debt securities or additional equity securities could result in additional dilution to our stockholders.
 The incurrence of increased indebtedness would result in additional debt service obligations and could result in additional operating and financial covenants that would restrict our operations.
 In addition, there can be no assurance that any additional financing will be available on acceptable terms, if at all.

-Debt obligations include interest payments under the ValueAct Note, payable at the end of the term, in January 2010.
-As described above, the ValueAct Note was amended during fiscal 2009 such that the Company may elect to add interest to the principal, with the full amount payable at the end of the term.
-The Company's operating lease obligations include noncancelable operating leases for the Company's office facilities in several locations, expiring in various years through 2010.
-Twistbox has entered into license agreements with various owners of brands and other intellectual property so that we could develop and publish branded products for mobile handsets.
+Debt obligations include interest payments under the new Senior Debt facility, and also under the Amended ValueAct Note.
+Under both facilities the Company may elect to add interest to the principal, until 18 months following June 21, 2010, with the full amount payable at the end of the term.
+The Company's operating lease obligations include non-cancelable operating leases for the Company's office facilities in several locations, expiring in various years through 2014.
+Twistbox has entered into license agreements with various owners of brands and other intellectual property in order to develop and publish branded products for mobile handsets.
 Pursuant to some of these agreements, we are required to pay minimum royalties over the term of the agreements regardless of actual sales.